 Genetic Testing Improves Prognosis for Genetic Cardiomyopathy

-Genetic testing that may improve the prognosis for inherited cardiomyopathy patients is now available at The Nebraska Medical Center.
-"Knowing a patient's DNA can help us map out a personalized plan for care based on the type of cardiomyopathy a person has," says Brian Lowes, MD, PhD, cardiologist at The Nebraska Medical Center.
+Genetic testing that may improve the prognosis for inherited cardiomyopathy patients is now available at Nebraska Medicine.
+"Knowing a patient's DNA can help us map out a personalized plan for care based on the type of cardiomyopathy a person has," says Brian Lowes, MD, PhD, cardiologist at Nebraska Medicine.

 The Munroe-Meyer Institute, which specializes in providing services and support for persons with intellectual, developmental and/or genetic disorders, recently developed testing that singles out the genes that are known to increase a person's risk for cardiomyopathy.
 The cost for genetic testing has come down considerably making it more feasible and practical for people and insurance companies.